 The L.A.
-Care Health Plan provider/practitioner e-newsletter, thePULSE, and Progress Notes communicates updates on all aspects of the health plan including pharmacy procedures, health management programs, provider and patient education opportunities, cultural and linguistic training opportunities, Language Assistance Program services, Utilization Management program changes, and patient safety issues.
-Progress Notes is published quarterly, four times a year.
+Care Health Plan provider e-newsletter, the PULSE, and Progress Notes communicates quarterly updates on all aspects of the health plan including pharmacy procedures, health management programs, provider and patient education opportunities, cultural and linguistic training opportunities, Language Assistance Program services, utilization management program changes, and patient safety issues.
 L.A.
-Care also publishes a provider e-newsletter thePULSE, six times a year.
+Care also publishes a provider e-newsletter the PULSE, six times a year.
 Additionally, providers are emailed and faxed about the aforementioned topics along with other regulatory requirements.
 Providers are regularly kept abreast of health plan initiatives and updates via the L.A.
 Care website and on the provider portal.
 They may use these resources to stay informed and/or call to request paper copies.